Streamlinelv/cartbounty/README.md

 * Since we love to make things run smooth, in case if you Uninstall this plugin, it will automatically clean up after itself (delete abandoned cart data, table and options created by this plugin) leaving your project nice and clean.

-#### Plugin dependencies:

-1. Uses WordPress private WP_List_Table class
-1. WooCommerce hooks
-1. WooCommerce session

-Note: If the fields are added outside of Checkout page or Checkout page input field ID values are changed, the plugin will not be able to load data.
-Input field ID values should be default:

-* #billing_first_name
-* #billing_last_name
-* #billing_company
-* #billing_email
-* #billing_phone
-* etc.

-If WordPress changes the location of "admin-ajax.php" file, then will have to update it.

-* Please note that this link has been linked under an affiliate marketing program which helps us to support and invest in the future evolution of this plugin since we get a small percentage of earnings for each new ActiveCampaign or GetResponse customer.
+Please note that this link has been linked under an affiliate marketing program which helps us to support and invest in the future evolution of this plugin since we get a small percentage of earnings for each new ActiveCampaign or GetResponse customer.

 ### Installation